-Formal complaints must be made to the headteacher (unless they are about the headteacher), via the school office.
+Formal complaints must be made to the Headmaster (unless they are about the Headmaster), via the school office.
 This may be done in person, in writing (preferably on the Complaint Form), or by telephone.
-The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) as soon as possible.
+The Headmaster will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within ten working days.

-Within this response, the headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The headteacher can consider whether a face-to-face meeting is the most appropriate way of doing this.
+Within this response, the Headmaster will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The Headmaster can consider whether a face-to-face meeting is the most appropriate way of doing this.

-Note: The headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.
+Note: The Headmaster may delegate the investigation to another member of the School's Senior Leadership Team but not the decision to be taken.

-During the investigation, the headteacher (or investigator) will:
+During the investigation, the Headmaster (or investigator) will: